N0tstgr/N0tstgr/README.md

 - 💞️ I’m looking to collaborate for openSource
 - 📫 Follow me on github
 - 😄 Pronouns: he is great
-- ⚡ Fun fact: i am great
+- ⚡ True fact: i am great

 <!---
 N0tstgr/N0tstgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.